A 21st Century Crusade

 The problems come when assumptions and recklessness undermines the whole structure of your business.
 And when the time comes that you believe your assumptions are the truths and your recklessness calculated, it may be too late to turn back.

-I hope the time has not yet arrived for you where your ego determines your attitude because my following five observations really could avoid you falling into your own labyrinth of recklessness.
+I hope the time has not yet arrived for you where your ego determines your attitude because my following five observations really could help you avoid falling into your own labyrinth of recklessness.

 1. Study others failures.